xovoefx/BetaMusic/README.md

 ## Thanks For Here

-## This Is A Cloned Version Of The Music All The Credits Goes To Its Original [Owners](https://github.com/BETA-OFFICIAL/BETA-MUSICBOT)
+## This Is A Cloned Version Of The Music Bot All The Credits Goes To Its Original [Owners](https://github.com/BETA-OFFICIAL/BETA-MUSICBOT)